-Lords of Dogtown has always been one of my favourite films, and I’ve done a lot of research into the filming locations.
+Lords of Dogtown is one of my favourite films, and I’ve done a lot of research into the filming locations.
 I got some info from some of the cast and crew of the film, but a lot of the research was my own work.
 I was even able to discover some of the locations that no one from the film remembered.
 In May 2022 I flew to LA, put on my Zephyr Competition Team shirt, and went to check out all the locations!

 The Zephyr Shop